tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 I live close to the woods.
 You could technically call it my backyard.

-Beck parks on the curb by my house.
-It’s completely dark outside.
+Beck parked on the curb by my house.
+It was completely dark outside.

-Good, I think.
-Everyone is sleeping or out for the night.
+Good, I thought.
+Everyone was sleeping or out for the night.

-I’m not sure which it is, so just in case, I gesture to Beck and Caleb to be quiet, and we tiptoe to the backyard.
+ I wasn’t sure which, so just in case, I gestured to Beck and Caleb to be quiet, and we tiptoed to the backyard.

 There was no point, though, because the gate screeched as I opened it, but the lights blessedly remained off, and I breathed a sigh of relief.

-We approached the woods, me and Beck hesitating while Caleb walked ahead.
+We approached the woods, me and Beck hesitated while Caleb walked ahead.

-I hold Beck’s hand, and she smiles at me.

-We followed Caleb into the darkness.
+I held Beck’s hand, and she smiled at me, and then we followed Caleb into the darkness.

 We had a witch to find.

-Maybe it was because my imagination was already beginning to run wild, but I could swear that as we entered the woods, it significantly grew darker.
+Maybe it was because my imagination was running wild, but I swear that when we entered the woods, it grew significantly darker.

 The tree’s branches swayed in the wind, sprinkling us with droplets of rain, and the ground was thick with mud.